 Students will be assessed based on an oral exam.
 The student will be asked two oral questions per module, on the whole program of the course, with reference to the recommended readings (two books per module chosen by the student).
 Each module will weigh equally on the final mark.
 The final exam aims at evaluating whether students have: a) knowledge and understanding of the topics of the course; b) critical thinking and capacity to make judgments; c) clear communication and capability to use specialist language; d) ability to analyze existing political processes at the global level using the analytical tools provided by Political Science and International Relations.
 To pass the exam, students must show at least minimal capacities in each of the abilities assessed.
 Students must also demonstrate a minimum of communication and argumentation skills to allow the transmission of their knowledge and skills to the examiner.
 Below that threshold, the exam will be considered insufficient.
 The more the student interacts with the examiner through her/his communication and argumentation skills, and the more detailed and accurate her/his tested abilities are, the higher the final mark.

-Students may also choose to be evaluated based on the activities organized during the course (please, note that due to the specificity of the evaluation, this modality is advisable only to students who can attend regularly).
-In particular, in the first module, the mark will be determined by their active participation in group discussions (30%), their active participation in the group creation and presentation of a scenario or a country report (40%) during the course and a final oral exam on a book of their choice from the suggested reading list (30%).
-In the second module, students will be evaluated on the basis of their active participation (made of presentation and in-class discussion) (30% of the overall grade), the role played in the simulation (30%) and a final oral exam on a book of their choice from the suggested reading list (40%).
+Students may also choose to be evaluated based on intermediate tests during the course.
+In particular, in the first module, the intermediate test is an oral exam (two questions) on the topics discussed during the course and will weigh 50% towards the final vote of the module.
+In this case, the final oral exam will be on a book of their choice from the suggested reading list (50%).
+In the second module, the intermediate tests will be 1) an oral exam on the first part of the program (two questions - 30%); 2) active participation in class discussions and in the simulation (20%).
+In this case, the final oral exam will be on one book from the suggested reading list (50%).
+The final oral exam must take place during the subsequent summer session.
 The vote of each module will concur (50%) to the final mark.
 Through these different evaluation moments during the course, the following capabilities will be assessed: a) knowledge and understanding of the topics of the course; b) capability of making judgments and critical thinking; c) clear communication and capacity to use specialist language; d) ability to analyze existing political processes at the global level using the analytical tools provided by Political Science and International Relations; e) capability to implement the technical skills acquired in concrete cases, and to gather data and information using the most appropriate sources; f) capability to work both autonomously and in a team.
 The final evaluation will be on a scale of thirty.
+TEACHING METHODS Lectures, seminars, and teamwork.
+The course encourages active learning, so in addition to lectures and seminars, it will stimulate active participation through class discussions on the topics presented, but also through a simulation of a conflict scenario to learn about the decision-making process concerning security issues (second module).